binchoi/habit-racer/README.md

   * Controller - which receives the API request
   * Service - which ensures the order between transactions, domain function, etc...
 * Constructed the save, update, get, and getAll features of the Posts API and implemented unit tests for each.
+* Built a basic race view page using mustache, bootstrap, and js that leverages the pre-constructed PostsAPI to allows for posting of new record/post and updating or deleting of posted records.

 ## Next step
-* DEBUG -> index.js ; the save button is currently not functional.
+* OAuth2 set up and implement the User entity class.
+* Incorporating a cache layer such that when the post table page is shown, it doesn't have
-* Implement the Races entity class and do everything that has been done for the Posts class (until API)
+* Implement the Races entity class and do everything that has been done for the Posts class (until API) to make a query unless it has been more than a couple of minutes (TTL)
-* Implement the Users entity class.
-* Work on the view using mustache and Bootstrap.

 ## Problems faced
 * A getter is not created for one boolean field in Posts class (i.e. completed).